LlewBach/virtual-shelter/TESTING.md

 1. Navigate to the website in the Chrome browser.
 2. Check that the site name (Virtual Shelter) and navbar are clearly visible.
 3. Check that the main message ("Foster a virtual animal...to help a real one") is visible.
-4. Check that the site info below is visible.
+4. Click on the 'How to Play' button.
+5. A modal should appear providing more information on how to use the site and what is possible.

 Test result: Pass